ThePat02/force-directed-graph-godot/README.md

     <img src="addons/force_directed_graph/icons/ForceDirectedGraph.svg">
 </p>

 `force-directed-graph-godot` uses an implementation of the method showcased in [this incredible lecture by David Dobervich](https://www.youtube.com/watch?v=PTBuq0CXpWs).
-You can read a more in-depth explanation of the algorithm the  [
+You can read a more in-depth explanation of the algorithm in the [
 Handbook of Graph Drawing and Visualization](https://cs.brown.edu/people/rtamassi/gdhandbook/chapters/force-directed.pdf)!